 The school/parish is co-tenant of lockers, desks and on-site backpacks and reserves the right to search them, along with any personal items on the premises, at any time without notice.
+The school reserves the right to search anything brought on school property.
+This includes cell phones and other electronic devices.
 This policy is for the protection of students and school employees.
 Lockers, desks and any other storage areas at the school remain in the possession and control of the school/parish even though they are made available or assigned for student use.